No arrangements. All music must be performed from memory.

 Levels 1-4.
 Three pieces representing three of the following five periods: Baroque, Classical, Romantic, Impressionistic, Contemporary.

 All students are required to participate at their current grade level.
 Previous first-place winners may not compete again at the same level and must wait until they are eligible for the next level.
-Students who are not present and ready to perform at their assigned time may play for comments only, and only if time permits.
 Either the teacher or student must live in Northern Virginia, or the lessons must be taught in Northern Virginia.

 No repertoire changes may be made after the registration deadline.

-Please provide one published score for the judges with all measures numbered; the score must not bear the student’s or teacher’s name.
-Ratings sheets are to be downloaded from mtfest, and each student must have 3 copies.
 Participating teachers are expected to assist the chair as needed based on the number of students enrolled, regardless of subsequent student withdrawals.
-Teachers must agree to abide by the Rules for Competitive Events.
+Teachers must agree to abide by the Rules for Competitive Events as well as the Teacher Responsibilities.